tommytracey/udacity/self-driving-nano/projects/5-vehicle-detection/p5-writeup-v1.md

 &nbsp;

 Then we use the [`apply_threshold()`](https://github.com/tommytracey/udacity/blob/master/self-driving-nano/projects/5-vehicle-detection/p5-vehicle-detection-final.py#L75) function to reduce the number of false positives.
+Notice how the blobs are slightly more compact.

 Heatmap with threshold applied: